dougeby/IntuneDocs/intune/quickstart-add-assign-app.md

 You now have assigned the app to the **Contoso Testers** group.

-## Verify the app on the enrolled device
+## Install the app on the enrolled device

 You must install and use the Company Portal app to install the **Contoso's To-Do** app made available by Intune.
 Use the following steps to verify that the app is available to the user of the enrolled device.